 Theorem [SW89]: any protocol solving consensus in a synchronous model that is resilient to one mobile crash failure must have an infinite execution.

-We prove both results by a reduction to a common weaker adversary we call the mobile delay adversary in synchrony with a single failure and then prove that any consensus protocol resilient to it must have infinite executions.
+We prove both results via reduction to a common weaker adversary we call the mobile delay adversary in synchrony with a single failure and then prove that any consensus protocol resilient to it must have infinite executions.
 This gives a rather simple and unified proof, for both a single mobile crash in synchrony and a single crash in asynchrony.

 Definitions